Pacific Access Category Resident Visa

 • a copy of your

-When you apply for your residence visa
+When you apply for your Pacific Access Category Resident Visa

-If you are invited to apply for residence, you will need to provide:
+If you are invited to apply for the visa, we will give you a visa application form.

 • a copy of your passport or